 Millions of innocent injured victims are unlucky enough to sustain a traumatic brain injury (TBI) each year in the United States.
-The brain injury lawyers at The Cochran Firm South Florida know these life-changing injuries that have devastated countless families could have been prevented.
+The traumatic brain injury lawyers at The Cochran Firm South Florida know these life-changing injuries that have devastated countless families could have been prevented.
 That is why we dedicate significant resources to helping families of TBI victims recover compensation.
 When you call or e-mail our brain injury attorneys in Broward County, Miami, Ft Lauderdale, the Gulf Coast, or anywhere in South Florida, we will compassionately guide you through the steps of filing a personal injury lawsuit and show you how to maximize your chances of receiving fair compensation.

 The steps you take after any accident involving a blow to the head are important for your health and a potential legal claim.

-Our Broward County brain injury lawyers have represented families torn apart by all types of brain injuries, including those sustained during:
+Our Broward County traumatic brain injury lawyers have represented families torn apart by all types of brain injuries, including those sustained during:

 Side effects like memory loss, paralysis, depression, and cognitive loss are commonly experienced by TBI victims.
 A dedicated Fort Lauderdale brain injury lawyer can help you account for all of these changes.
 We have witnessed too many spouses, parents, and children of TBI victims grieve as they watched their loved ones slip away after an accident.

-Our brain injury lawyers in Broward County, Ft Lauderdale, and the Gulf Coast are ready to help your family aggressively seek the financial compensation that is rightfully yours.
+Our traumatic brain injury lawyers in Broward County, Ft Lauderdale, and the Gulf Coast are ready to help your family aggressively seek the financial compensation that is rightfully yours.
 To get set up with a free legal consultation, please call or e-mail our head and brain injury team immediately.

 Traumatic brain injuries (TBIs) are classified by both their severity and type to understand a victim's long-term prognosis.
 Severity is often categorized as mild (like a concussion), moderate (with impairments lasting weeks or months), or severe (involving a prolonged coma and often permanent disabilities).
 The type of injury is either a closed head injury, where an impact causes the brain to strike the inside of the skull, or a penetrating injury, where an object fractures the skull and directly damages brain tissue.